aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert SVG to POTM on Android via Java" h2="Transform SVG to POTM within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Scalable Vector Graphics (SVG) format is a widely used vector image format that is used to create and display images on the web.
+It is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+On the other hand, PowerPoint Open XML Macro-Enabled Presentation (POTM) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a macro-enabled version of the PowerPoint Open XML Presentation (PPTX) file format.

+<h2>How Aspose.Total helps for svg to potm conversion</h2>

+Integrating SVG to POTM conversion feature inside your Android applications is now easy with Aspose.Total for Android via Java.
+It is a suite of file format APIs that enables developers to create, edit, render, print and convert between a wide range of popular document and image file formats.
+It includes Aspose.PDF for Android via Java and Aspose.Slides for Android via Java.

+Aspose.PDF for Android via Java is a PDF document creation and manipulation component that enables developers to create, read, write and manipulate PDF documents without using Adobe Acrobat.
+It allows developers to export SVG to PPTX.

+Aspose.Slides for Android via Java is a PowerPoint document manipulation component that enables developers to create, read, write and manipulate PowerPoint documents without using Microsoft PowerPoint.
+It allows developers to convert PPTX to POTM.

+Both APIs come under Aspose.Total for Android via Java package.
+It is a suite of file format APIs that enables developers to create, edit, render, print and convert between a wide range of popular document and image file formats.
+It includes Aspose.PDF for Android via Java and Aspose.Slides for Android via Java.

-You can integrate SVG to POTM conversion feature inside your Android applications by using two simple steps.
-In the first step you can export SVG to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+Integrating SVG to POTM conversion feature inside your Android applications is now easy with Aspose.Total for Android via Java.
+It can be done in two simple steps.
+In the first step you can export SVG to PPTX by using Aspose.PDF for Android via Java.
+After that, by using Aspose.Slides for Android via Java, you can convert PPTX to POTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}